IntersectMBO/cardano-node-tests/src_docs/source/test_results/nightly_system_tests.rst

 Nightly System Tests Pipelines
 ==============================

 Cardano node nightly system tests are run on a nightly basis.
 The tests are run on multiple instances of local cluster.
 The tests are run on the `master` branch of the `cardano-node` repository.

 There are several pipelines that run the nightly system tests.
 In each pipeline, different sets of tests are run.

-The tests that are not suitable for given pipeline are reported as skipped in testing report.
+* `skipped` - the tests that are not suitable for given pipeline
+* `failed` - the tests that failed on an assert
+* `broken` - the test is aborted for any other reason than failed assertion (unhandled exception, etc.)

 Nightly Results
 ---------------